 The Bible says that Cornelius’ family was careful to try to live in a way that pleased God.
 It also says that Cornelius gave generously to those in need and prayed to God regularly (Acts 10:2).

 Dorcas was another person who was well known for all the kind things she did for others and for the way she showed concern for the poor.
-When Dorcas died, the widows came and showed Paul all the clothing she had made for them.
+When Dorcas died, the widows came and showed Peter all the clothing she had made for them.

 If you ask God for ways that your family can care for others within your town or city, expect that God will show you a special job that He wants your family to do.
 It might be shovelling a snowy sidewalk for a widow or helping her with yardwork.
 You might also want to search out organizations that distribute used clothing and household items to people who need them.